They Will Have Their Way

-They Will Have Their Way is a compilation album featuring covers by New Zealand & Australian artists of songs originally written and performed by brothers Tim & Neil Finn.
+They Will Have Their Way is a compilation album featuring covers by New Zealand and Australian artists of songs originally written and performed by brothers Tim & Neil Finn.
 A successor to the highly successful 2005 album She Will Have Her Way and 2010 album He Will Have His Way, They Will Have Their Way includes tracks by both male and female artists, mainly from the two previous releases.
 The album was released 28 October 2011.

 They Will Have Their Way debuted at No. 31 on the Australian ARIA Top 100 albums chart and peaked at #25.
 It also reached No. 19 on the ARIA digital chart and No. 7 on the Australian Artists chart.

 Track listing

 Disc 1

 Tracks 1 and 7 are not on the original release.